hern42/LinuxNerding/README.md

 - NERDTree (to have a file tree on the side of vim)
 - SimpylFold (to fold code functions, classes, loops, etc.)
 - indentpython (for proper PEP8 indentation, not a vundle thingy though, it comes from https://github.com/vim-scripts/indentpython.vim)
+- vim-fugitive (for git integration, mainly to allow the git branch to be displayed in the status bar)

+The status bar configuration is a total attention sink and can become like a church war.
+I tried to keep mine simple and without too much attention to colors because I noticed that when I use `tmux` to multiplex my terminal they tend to change...
+I haven't tamed `kitty` yet as a multiplexer.

 The .vimrc is in the config folder here.